ferrocene/ferrocene/src/ownership-and-deconstruction.rst

    let y: i32 = x;

 :dp:`fls_ywt328hcieka`
-Type :std:`core::sync::atomic::AtomicI32` is a by move type.
+Type :std:`core::sync::atomic::AtomicI32` is a move type.
 By the end of the second let statement, ``x`` is uninitialized and ``y`` is the sole owner of the atomic ``42``.